Tech-at-DU/d3-tutorial/02-Working-svg/readme.md

   .attr('opacity', () => 0.5)
 ```

 Notice that the `.attr()` method takes two parameters.
-The first is a string and should the name of the attribute.
-The second is a callback function that receives one data value and returns the value you want assigned to that attribute.
+The first is a string and should be the name of the attribute.
+The second is a callback function that receives one data value and returns the value you want to be assigned to that attribute.

-The callback also receives the index of the data element in it's array.
-The example above uses this to set the `cx` attribute to spread the circles evenly across the width of the svg container.
+The callback also receives the index of the data element in its array.
+The example above uses this to set the `cx` attribute to spread the circles evenly across the width of the SVG container.

 Notice I've used an arrow function here, written on a single line the return is implicit.

 ![example-1](images/example-1.png)

-Here is a list of attributes you can use with svg elements:
+Here is a list of attributes you can use with SVG elements:

 - `stroke` color of a stroke
 - `stroke-width` size of the stroke in px